About

 a novel

-Forced to move from his childhood home, Fourteen-year-old Joel Tait arrives in Oakland an alien, a survivor of a violent past that left him with crippling CPTSD, anxiety and regular panic attacks.
-Having albinism makes him an immediate target, and his only goal is invisibility; to survive his last two years of high school, graduate, and return to the big city where he was born and raised.
-That plan shatters when he meets Samuel "Sam" Hughes, the school's wealthy, charismatic Black basketball captain.
+Fourteen-year-old Joel Tait is a ghost in his new high school, survivor of a violent trauma that left him with crippling PTSD.
+His albinism makes him a target for bullies, and his only goal is to survive.
+That plan shatters when he meets Samuel "Sam" Hughes, the school's charismatic, wealthy, and seemingly perfect Black basketball captain.

 THE CHARACTERS